DanHederman/Game_Engines_Assignment/README.md

 Two separate materials were used for the tunnel and the spiral.
 This allowed the transparency for the main tunnel shape to be altered without impacting the transparency of the trails for the spirals.

+Finally, it is possible to chenge the position of the camera in the tunnel as well as the tunnel speed by using the inspector.

+* Open the inspector for the main camera and go to the phyllo generated tunnel script.
+* Here the position of the camera and speed of the tunnel can be changed.

 ## Development